-Duke-American Transmission Company and Sharyland Utilities have submitted Regional Planning Group (RPG) proposals for Panhandle area upgrades to improve system strength and increase Panhandle export limits.
+Duke-American Transmission Company (Duke) and Sharyland Utilities LP (Sharyland) have submitted Regional Planning Group (RPG) proposals for Panhandle area upgrades to improve system strength and increase Panhandle export limits.
 For the two RPG proposals submitted, ERCOT has conducted one combined independent review to identify transmission upgrades that increase Panhandle export limits while meeting the ERCOT Protocol economic planning criteria.

-The installation of a second 345 kV circuit on the Alibates-AJ Swope-Windmill-Ogallala-Tule Canyon transmission line (AAWOTC line) is under the CREZ Order or PURA §39.904(g) per the PUCT Open meeting on September 24, 2015.
+The installation of a second 345 kV circuit on the Alibates-AJ Swope-Windmill-Ogallala-Tule Canyon transmission line (AAWOTC line) is under the CREZ Order or Public Utility Regulatory Act (PURA) §39.904(g) as discussed at the Public Utility Commission of Texas' (Commission) Open Meeting on September 24, 2015.
 Based on the result of the independent review, ERCOT concludes that additional transmission upgrades are justified per ERCOT Protocols, Section 3.11.2 as follows: